radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 1. Indicate the column name in the database table that contains the timestamp.
 An example is shown below.
     ![DB Timestamp Configuration](Media/db-timestamp.jpg)
 1. Select **Save**.
-1. You can configure connector properties in the Advanced Properties section.
+1. You can configure properties in the Advanced Properties section.
-1. After the capture connector is configured, configure the transformation.
+1. After the change detection mechanism is configured, configure the transformation.

 >[!warning]
->If you need to make changes to the timestamp column name, you must manually restart the connector and reset the cursor.
+>If you need to make changes to the timestamp column name, you must manually restart the event listener and reset the cursor.
 The pipeline can be stopped on the Classic Control Panel > Synchronization tab when the topology is selected on the left.
 Then select **Configure** next to the pipeline.
 In the configuration screen, select the Capture section.
 Change the timestamp column name and select **Save**.
 In the bottom left of the Capture configuration screen, select **Reset Cursor**.
 Go back to the Synchronization topologies page and select **Start** to start the pipeline components.

 ## Database Counter

 The following steps assume your database backend table contains an indexed column that contains a sequence-based value that is automatically maintained and modified for each record that is added, updated or deleted.
-The DB Counter connector uses this column to maintain a cursor to keep track of processed changes.
-The counter column database types supported are described in the [Database connectors](#database-jdbc-accessible) section.
+The DB Counter change detection mechanism uses this column to maintain a cursor to keep track of processed changes.
+The counter column database types supported are described in the [Database Event Listeners](#database-jdbc-accessible) section.

 1. From the Classic Control Panel > Synchronization Tab, select the topology on the left.
 1. On the right, select the sync pipeline to configure.